Dal bati: History

 Information regarding the origins of the dish is scarce: however, it has long been a part of cuisines from the western region of India, i.e., Rajasthan, Haryana, and parts of Gujarat.

 Baati made of unsalted wheat, ghee and camel milk was first mentioned during the time of Bappa Rawal—the founder of the kingdom of Mewar in Rajasthan.
 They were known as a nomadic warrior tribe before they settled into the tapestry of a kingdom and got Chittor in form of dowry from Maan Mori, Baati was the Guhilot's official wartime meal.

 Baati, a traditional dish, is said to have originated with soldiers who would break the dough into chunks and bury them under thin layers of sand to bake under the sun.
 According to anecdotal accounts, upon their return, soldiers would find perfectly baked roundels, which were then dunked in ghee.
 On occasion, curd or buttermilk might also have been added.
-Initially, Baati was paired with ghee and curd, but over time, Dal and Choorma became additional components of the meal.
+Initially, baati was paired with ghee and curd, while the addition of dal and churma later developed into the complete meal known as dal bati churma.

-Some anthropologists suggest that at a grassroots level, Baati was still commonly paired with ghee and buttermilk or curd made from camel or goat milk, while the combination of Dal and Baati was more common among the upper caste.
+Some anthropologists suggest that at a grassroots level, baati was still commonly paired with ghee and buttermilk or curd made from camel or goat milk, while the combination of dal and baati was more common among the upper caste.
 This shift may have been influenced by the presence of traders in Mewar or by culinary practices from the Gupta period, during which Panchmael Dal was considered a delicacy.
 These connections are largely speculative, and the extent of their historical accuracy remains uncertain.

-The inclusion of Choorma, now regarded as an integral part of the meal, is often attributed to the House of Mewar.
-Folklore holds that Choorma was discovered when a cook accidentally poured sugarcane juice into the Baati during wartime.
-Other stories suggest that homemakers soaked the Baatis in sugar or jaggery water to preserve them for their husbands, which eventually evolved into Choorma.
-These origins are also anecdotal, and there is no definitive evidence to confirm the precise development of Choorma or its association with Dal Baati.
+The inclusion of churma, now regarded as an integral part of dal bati churma, is often attributed to the House of Mewar.
+Folklore holds that churma was discovered when a cook accidentally poured sugarcane juice into the baati during wartime.
+Other stories suggest that homemakers soaked the baatis in sugar or jaggery water to preserve them for their husbands, which eventually evolved into churma.
+These origins are also anecdotal, and there is no definitive evidence to confirm the precise development of churma or its association with dal bati.